 This last step is very important.
 Keeping the repair damp allows the mortar to cure properly.

-- Spray the new repair lightly with water to aid in proper curing of the mortar.
+- Spray the new repair lightly with water to aid in the proper curing of the mortar.

 - Keep the area misted with water for 3 days.

 - Cover the area with a plastic sheet if desired to help retain moisture.